dmaack/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    It allows a user to access their protected information.
+The purpose of using sessions it to verify that the user making the request is who they say they are.
+Due to servers being stateless, sessions and cookies sent WITH a client request allows us to provide the authorization for the required authentication from the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    It hashes our passwords before they are stored in the database with built in algorithms.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    Bcrypt's hashing function would slow down an attacker due to the amount of time it would take trying the possible hashes

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    Header: containing the algorithm with token type, Payload: permission, and Signature

 ## Minimum Viable Product